pixlee/magento2/README.md

 4. Try searching for a few products on this page that you know exist in your catalog.

 5. In case the list is empty or you were not able to search for a particular product, proceed to the next step.
-Otherwise, proceed straight to the next section i.e. [Are API calls being successfully made to the Pixlee API?](#api-calls-tests)
+Otherwise, proceed straight to the next section [Are API calls being successfully made to the Emplifi UGC API?](#are-api-calls-being-successfully-made-to-the-emplifi-ugc-api)

 6. There can be several causes of failure to export products so first, we need to find out the exact cause of the failure.
-The Pixlee Product Exports job logs the progress and all exceptions to the server logs.
+The Product Exports job logs the progress and all exceptions to the server logs.
 So the next step for us is to get the both **Magento server logs** and the **PHP (Apache or equivalent)** logs.

-7. The Magento server logs are usually located at **$Magento_Root$/var/log** so navigate to that location and look for the file named **pixlee.log**.
+7. The Magento server logs are usually located in **var/log** so navigate to that location and look for the file named **pixlee.log**.

 8. For the PHP logs location, it depends on your setup.
 For example, if you're using Apache the logs should be in **$Apache Root$/logs**.
 We're looking for the file named **php_error.log** in this directory.